 - Heat the olive oil in the soup pot and add onions, carrots, celery, and potato.

-- Saute the vegetables for 5-10 minutes or until tender.
+- Saute the vegetables for 5 to 10 minutes or until tender.

 - Return the broth to the pot, add bay leaf and diced tomatoes and 1/2 cup orzo pasta.